sagemath/sagewiki_to_gh-2022-10-10/days103.md

 ##'''Local cost (lodging and food) will be provided for all participants'''

-The workshop will take place in St. Louis, MO at [[https://www.fontbonne.edu|Fontbonne University]].
+The workshop will take place in St. Louis, MO.

 Lodging will be shared Air BNBs or Dorms.